 I think it’s pretty rare to work in an organization where there is no conflict or strife.
 Surveys show us that 85% of U.S. employees have experience conflict and spend 2.8 hours per week dealing with it.
 This causes significant loss of organizational productivity ending up costing companies <CLICK> $359 billion a year in lost productivity.

 Think about that for a second.
-Every year, companies lose $359 billion is productivity because employees have a hard time getting along.
+Every year, companies lose $359 billion in productivity because employees have a hard time getting along.
 That represents 2% of the United States’ gross domestic product and would rank 31st in the International Monetary Fund’s list of countries by GDP.
 That is also more money than the bottom 70 countries produced in 2015.

 But along with those numbers, <CLICK> 27% of employees witnessed personal attacks and <CLICK> 25% say avoiding conflict results in sickness and/or absences.